Three key Trump figures intersect two Justice Department probes

 Patel later answered questions during a lengthy interview after noting privilege concerns, but investigators at times seemed baffled by details the former high-ranking Defense Department official could not remember.
 Patel struggled to recall specifics about some conversations with Trump and demurred when asked about reported plans near the end of the Trump presidency to install him as head of the CIA.

-“So, after a certain period of time, they tend to stack up and you just do the mission.”
+“So, after a certain period of time, they tend to stack up and you just do the mission,” Patel added.

 Patel largely sidestepped questions on whether Trump should have done more to stop the chaos on Jan.
 6, but spoke at length about the process for securing assistance from the National Guard and Trump’s approval for the use of as many as 20,000 troops that day.